cast-org/clusive/INSTALL.md

 To initialize the schema and initial data, run in the Clusive\target directory:
 * `python manage.py migrate`
-* `python manage.py loaddata preferencesets tiptypes subjects`
+* `python manage.py loaddata preferencesets tiptypes callstoaction subjects`

 ### Import public content
 There are a number of learning materials ready for import in the Clusive\content directory.